 Annual Benefit Statement FAQs

-Our most commonly asked questions on the Annual Benefit Statement.
+Our most commonly asked questions about annual benefit statements.

 Ultimately, this depends on why you are absent.
 If it is due to sickness, injury or standard child-related leave (maternity, paternity etc.), you may be entitled to Assumed Pensionable Pay (APP).
 This means your pension will continue to build up in your absence, based on your average pay in the three months prior to your leave.